Here’s the best route for your San Francisco to Seattle road trip. Everything you need to know for the San Francisco to Seattle drive….

 And so we arrive to the end of the San Francisco to Seattle drive!

-This road trip is surely filled with the best landscapes found in the United States, and some of the most unique activities you’ll remember forever.
+This road trip has some of the best landscapes found in the United States, and some of the most unique activities you’ll remember forever.
 So, get your backpack ready and fill your tank because we assure you this route has a little something for everyone in your travel party.

 What to bring on your San Francisco to Seattle road trip